etikedi/etikedi/backend/README.md

 While the first start will take some time, future runs will be a lot faster.
 Further docker commands to control the backend are:

 ```
-> docker-compose up -d      # Would start the frontend too
+> docker-compose up -d      # Stars the backend and database in the background
 > docker-compose down       # Shutsdown the backend
 > docker-compose down -v    # Shutsdown and removes all volumes (all persisted data), convenient for starting all over
-> docker-compose logs -f    # Shows the logs of the backend
+> docker-compose logs -f    # Shows the logs and follows them
 > docker-compose ps         # Check if the container is running
 > docker-compose build      # Force a rebuilding the images
 ```